aws/aws-eks-best-practices/content/reliability/docs/networkmanagement.md

 If you deploy worker nodes in private subnets then these subnets should have a default route to a [NAT Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).

 ## Recommendations

-- A VPC with public and private subnets is recommended so that Kubernetes can create load balancers in public subnets and the worker nodes can run in private subnets.
+### Deploy NAT Gateways in each Availability Zone
-- If you deploy worker nodes in private subnets then consider creating a NAT Gateway in each Availability Zone to ensure zone-independent architecture.
+If you deploy worker nodes in private subnets then consider creating a NAT Gateway in each Availability Zone to ensure zone-independent architecture.
 Each NAT gateway is created in a specific Availability Zone and implemented with redundancy in that zone.

 ## Amazon VPC CNI